Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 ### Active Replication

-In addition to the dynamic replication adjustment, Alluxio also provides APIs and command-line interfaces for users to maintain a target range of replication level for a file explicitly.
+In addition to the dynamic replication adjustment, Alluxio also provides APIs and command-line interfaces for users to explicitly maintain a target range of replication levels for a file explicitly.
 Particularly, a user can configure the following two properties for a file in Alluxio:

 1. `alluxio.user.file.replication.min` is the minimum possible number of replicas of this file.
 Its